 - LARCH 115 Design I: Intro to Spatial Composition

 - GEODZ 826 Representation & Change

 - Human dimensions of natural resources

-- Community and place interactions
+- Biophysical and socio-cultural landscape interactions

 - Design studio pedagogy

 Honors + Awards

 - Architecture Research Centers Consortium Dissertation Award Finalist, Penn State University, 2017